Pipes of War

 ‘Lady, you had me at hyperhidrosis.’

-‘Excellent,’ said Cap.
+‘Excellent,’ said the captain.

 ‘Wait,’ said Nelson as a thought suddenly occurred to him.
-“I don’t have to wear toilet roll on my head, do I?’
+‘I don’t have to wear toilet roll on my head, do I?’

 Meanwhile, in the public library, Flush and Suds – or Will and Mick, since they were dressed in their everyday attire so as not to attract any attention – waited at the reception desk for the librarian to return.